spacetelescope/jwst/docs/jwst/straylight/reference_files.rst

 Reference Files
 ===============
-The ``straylight`` step uses the :ref:`REGIONS <regions_reffile>` reference file, which stores locations of the slice regions on the detectors.
-This reference file provides 2-D detector images in which each pixel is set to the number of the corresponding slice (or 0 for inter-slice pixels) at each of 9 different throughput levels ranging from 10% - 90%.
-While ``assign_wcs`` uses a fairly exclusive slice mask (selecting only pixels with high throughput for science analysis), the ``straylight`` step uses a very inclusive 20% threshold to define slice pixels and obtain a cleaner sample of inter-slice pixels.
+The ``straylight`` step uses the :ref:`MRSXARTCORR <mrsxartcorr_reffile>` reference file, which stores vectors describing the appropriate cross-artifact convolution kernel for each MRS band.
+In Channel 1 these vectors include power in a broad Lorentzian core plus a pair of double-Gaussian profiles.
+In Channels 2 and 3 these vectors include only power in the broad Lorentzian, while in Channel 4 there is no correction.

+.. include:: ../references_general/mrsxartcorr_reffile.inc